 The only downside of that functionality and video capture is that no controls are provided for frame rate.
 It’s 30fps at all resolutions, with no other choices.

 The phone camera application does have H264 or HEVC encoding, balancing the options for the greatest compatibility with the most efficient encoding.
-And, image stabilisation is always available irrespective of capture resolution.
+And, image stabilization is always available irrespective of capture resolution.

 Overall, the camera on the BV9200 is better than anticipated, and unless you need night vision or some other special sensor modes, it does a reasonable job.